kilnake/kilnake.github.io/_posts/2024-04-4-sudo-shortcuts.md

 source ~/.bashrc
 ```

-Now you can use "up" in terminal and enter your password for update - upgrade - autoremove your packages.
+> Now you can use "up" in terminal and enter your password for update - upgrade - autoremove your packages.
+{: .prompt-tip }